adriantintpilver/OpenWeatherMapsAPI/readme.md

 ```bash
 average_temperatures()
 ```

-that will bring the average, maximum and minimum temperatures per day and city and then the calls to consult the previously calculated data and print them on the console.
+that will bring the average, maximum and minimum temperatures per day and city.

+There are also calls to query previously calculated data and print it to the console.

 remember that this example lacks exposing a service that allows you to query this externally.